The North Sea – Visiting Holland’s Fabulous Sand Dunes

 Albert returned with the trio of missing cyclists who had not in fact missed the turn because they never got there.
 Brigitte had gotten one of her shoelaces entangled in her sprocket which led to another crash.
 It took a few minutes to unravel the lace and get moving again.
 I could tell from Brigitte’s demeanor that she and her electric bike were about to become estranged.

-We entered the seaside resort of Egmond aan Zee which seemed a pleasant enough if rather pedestrian place.
+We entered the seaside resort of Egmond aan Zee on the North Sea which seemed a pleasant enough if rather pedestrian place.
 There were the usual jumble of hotels, restaurants, carnival rides and beach activities that had attracted an enormous number of people to the beach which was nowhere near as nice as Castricum.
 I couldn’t help but notice this one hotel.

 The town did have a very nice lighthouse dedicated to Jan van Speyk, a Dutch naval hero who blew himself and his crew up rather than surrender to the Belgians, of all people.